 But seldom do we thank those little teachers who teach us some of life’s most important lessons – our Children!

-Recently in the news was the story of ten-year old girl who saved over a dozen lives when her building in central Mumbai was gutted down in a fire.
+In the news a while ago was the story of ten-year old girl who saved over a dozen lives when her building in central Mumbai was gutted down in a fire.
 Remembering calmly the instructions she had followed during fire-drills in school, she told people to crawl instead of walking, cover their mouths with a wet cloth so they could breathe without difficulty and use the stairs to exit without panicking.
 The Mumbai Fire Department commended her efforts for saving many lives with her presence of mind.

 Not long ago, another ten year old child had saved many people on the beaches of Phuket when she had watched and observed the strange waves rising from the ocean and remembered from geography lessons back at school, the signs of an advancing tsunami.
 Tilly made people on the beach go indoors.
 Those that heeded her advice survived.
 Those that didn’t listen were washed away.